 Efficient operational management

-The implemented Non-Revenue Water Solution provides operating staff with an advanced technical evaluation and financial analysis-module.
+The solution provides operating staff with an advanced technical evaluation and financial analysis-module.
 The outcome is a very tangible tool for active leakage management, and for making smart business decisions in leakage detection activities.